CONTENTS

 that same building, and he hopes to spend future years there too as well.

-extremely flawed.
-It’s harmful.
-It’s inhumane.
-Why on earth is that minister
+ministers policy is extremely flawed.
+Its harmful.
+Its inhumane.
+Why on

-evicting seniors from their homes?
+earth is that minister evicting seniors from their homes?

-I recognize the Minister of Social Services.
+Minister of Social Services.

-Terry Jenson: —
+Hon.
+Terry Jenson:

 Thank you, Mr. Speaker.
 Again I would like to welcome Deb and Rickey to their

 Assembly.
-And I’ve made the offer.
+And Ive made the offer.
 Myself and my officials would be more than

 happy to meet with both of them following proceedings today.
 Thank you.

-I recognize the member from Regina Rochdale.
+member from Regina Rochdale.

-Joan
+Joan Pratchler:

 Thank you, Mr. Speaker.
-The minister’s evicting our seniors — somebody’s
+The ministers evicting our seniors somebodys

-grandparents, somebody’s parents, an amputee.
-It’s cruel.
-It’s mean-spirited
+grandparents, somebodys parents, an amputee.
+Its cruel.
+Its mean-spirited

 and another sign that this Premier and the minister have lost touch with the